Dems ask Trump for White House and Mar-a-Lago visitor logs

 Whitehouse and Udall asked Trump last month to make public the Mar-a-Lago membership and visitor lists.
 The administration did not respond, according to Monday's letter.

-The White House did not immediately respond to a request for comment from CNNMoney.
+The White House and Secret Service did not immediately respond to requests for comment from CNNMoney.

 The senators asked for a response by March 15.